-If less than all of the Exchange Debentures are to be redeemed at any time, the Exchange Trustee will select Exchange Debentures for redemption as follows:
+If less than all of the exchange debentures are to be redeemed at any time, the exchange trustee will select exchange debentures for redemption as follows:

-- (1) if the Exchange Debentures are listed, in compliance with the requirements of the principal national securities exchange on which the Exchange Debentures are listed; or - (2) If the Exchange Debentures are not so listed, on a pro rata basis, by lot or by such method as the Exchange Trustee shall deem fair and appropriate.
+- (1) if the exchange debentures are listed on any national securities exchange, in compliance with the requirements of the principal national securities exchange on which the exchange debentures are listed; or - (2) If the exchange debentures are not listed on any national securities exchange, on a pro rata basis, by lot or by such method as the exchange trustee shall deem fair and appropriate.

-No Senior Subordinated Exchange Debenture of \$1,000 or less shall be redeemed in part.
-Notices of redemption shall be mailed by first class mail at least 30 but not more than 60 days before the redemption date to each Holder of Exchange Debentures to be redeemed at its registered address.
+No exchange debenture of \$1,000 or less will be redeemed in part.
+Notices of redemption will be mailed by first class mail at least 30 but not more than 60 days before the redemption date to each Holder of exchange debentures to be redeemed at its registered address.
 Notices of redemption may not be conditional.

-If any Exchange Debentures are to be redeemed in part only, the notice of redemption that relates to that Exchange Debentures shall state the portion of the principal amount thereof to be redeemed.
-A new certificate with an aggregate principal amount equal to the unredeemed portion of the original certificate evidencing Exchange Debentures presented for redemption will be issued in the name of the Holder thereof upon cancellation of the original certificate.
-Exchange Debentures called for redemption become due on the date fixed for redemption.
-On and after the redemption date, interest ceases to accrue on Exchange Debentures or portions thereof called for redemption.
+If any exchange debentures are to be redeemed in part only, the notice of redemption that relates to that exchange debentures shall state the portion of the principal amount of that exchange debenture to be redeemed.
+A new certificate with an aggregate principal amount equal to the unredeemed portion of the original certificate evidencing exchange debentures presented for redemption will be issued in the name of the Holder thereof upon cancellation of the original certificate.
+Exchange debentures called for redemption become due on the date fixed for redemption.
+On and after the redemption date, interest ceases to accrue on exchange debentures or portions thereof called for redemption.